bparanj/crystal/computer/components/battery.md

 4. Swollen battery: If you notice that your laptop's battery has swollen or expanded, it should be replaced immediately as this can be a safety hazard.

-5. Age of the battery: Laptop batteries typically last between 2-4 years, depending on usage and care.
+5. Age of the battery: Laptop batteries  last between 2-4 years, depending on usage and care.
 If your battery is approaching or exceeding this age, it may be time to consider a replacement.

 6. Battery warning messages: Many laptops will display a warning message when the battery's capacity has significantly diminished, suggesting a replacement.